Getting Social Security Disability for Depression

 2. A residual disease process that has resulted in such marginal adjustment that even a minimal increase in mental demands or change in the environment would be predicted to cause the individual to decompensate; or

-3. Current history of 1 or more years' inability to function outside a highly supportive living arrangement, with an indication of continued need for such an arrangement.
+3. Current history of one or more years' inability to function outside a highly supportive living arrangement, with an indication of continued need for such an arrangement.

-Without going into that definition too much, it is fairly clear that meeting that listing is something that most people who suffer from depression cannot do.
-That brings us to the other type of case, the more common type--those that cannot be determined based upon a listing.
+Because of these detailed requirements, meeting the listing for depression or biploar disorder is something that most people who suffer from depression or manic depression cannot do.
+That brings us to the other type of case, the more common type--disability claims that cannot be approved based upon a listing.

 Effect of Depression on Your Capacity to Work

-Because everybody experiences depression differently, it is that much more important that you see a doctor, even if you feel like they aren't really helping you.
-Some judges don't think claimants are believable if they say they are terribly depressed and aren't regularly seeing a doctor for it.
+Because everybody experiences depression differently, it is that very important that you see a doctor, even if you feel like the doctor isn't really helping you.
+Some judges don't think disability applicants are believable if they say they are terribly depressed but aren't regularly seeing a doctor for it.
 Of course, most people just go to their family doctor and get a prescription for an anti-depressant and leave it at that.
-I suggest you use that long wait for a hearing to develop your medical record for your hearing.
+But if you are denied benefits, I suggest you use the time you will be waiting for a disability hearing (up to a year) to visit a psychiatrist regularly to develop your medical record for your hearing.